FAA to sign off on individual 787s when deliveries of troubled jet resume

 Boeing stopped deliveries of the jets last year amid mounting production quality problems, including tiny gaps in the planes’ fuselages.
-It is up to the FAA to decide when the company can resume turning them over to customers, and in the meantime, Boeing’s finances are suffering.
+It is up to the FAA to decide when the company can resume turning them over to customers.
+In the meantime, Boeing’s finances are suffering.

 The FAA said it wants to carry out final inspections on all 787s — rather than letting Boeing perform the inspections — until it is convinced the company’s quality control is consistent and it has a plan for working on 787s in storage.
 The inspections will apply to both standard and export certificates, the agency said.